tobek/laminae/notes.md

 (move from above and below into here)

+- One where she finds the Annals of the Parrigues - some library, or some place connected to a cardinal world?
 - One should be extremely short (maybe no or very few known residents?)
     - like "_____ appears to be a complicated place, but thanks to the efforts of the Forgetful Duke, it all seems rather simple once you've left."
 - Which is the most populous?
 LGC?
 Would be good for LGC's character but prob doesn't make sense that most people are that.
 Maybe LGP.
 Might not be about which alignment most people are, but how well the plane keeps petitioners around?